-Phil Myers is a Program Director at Ecotech Institute.
+Phil Myers is Program Director of the Solar Energy Technology program at Ecotech Institute.
 He came to Ecotech from the Colorado community college system where he developed, ran and taught high tech manufacturing and renewable energy technology programs.
 Phil has worked in education since 1975 and in business and industry since 1981 as an engineer, manager, and trainer.
 In addition to numerous technical courses, he has taught math, physics, astronomy, environmental science, life science, research, applied statistics, statistical process control, design of experiments, and the theory and practice of problem solving.

 Before entering the business community, Phil was an associate professor of physics at the United States Air Force Academy.

 Read Phil's article: What Components Are In A Solar Energy System?

 Mr. Auston Van Slyke is the Program Director for Wind Energy Technology.
 He was a Staff Sergeant in the Marines where he specialized in communication and weapon systems upgrades to AV-8B Harrier jets.
 After being recruited by Vestas as a resource technician, Van Slyke traveled around the U.S. and Canada working on the world's largest wind turbines.

 A trailblazer in the industry, Van Slyke performed repairs that had never before been attempted.
 After gaining enough technical experience, he helped start up a wind turbine maintenance company.
 As a hiring manager, he had a hard time finding candidates with the right mix of technical skills.
 Van Slyke then entered the field of education to help fill this need in the wind industry.